 November is National Diabetes Month, a time when communities across the country team up to bring attention to diabetes.
-In partnership with the National Heart, Lung, and Blood Institute (NHLBI), this year’s focus is on the link between diabetes and cardiovascular disease.
+This year’s focus is on taking care of youth who have diabetes.

 Use our toolkit

 Download a flyer, social media graphics, and other resources that you can use to share this important message.View the toolkit

 Click anywhere on the NIDDK social media messages below to then like and share the posts on your Facebook and Twitter pages.

 This content is provided as a service of the National Institute of Diabetes and Digestive and Kidney Diseases

 (NIDDK), part of the National Institutes of Health.
 The NIDDK translates and disseminates research findings to increase knowledge and understanding about health and disease among patients, health professionals, and the public.
 Content produced by the NIDDK is carefully reviewed by NIDDK scientists and other experts.